Idol of Paris: Critical

 The Monthly Film Bulletin wrote that "the film is over-exaggerated in every detail and will appeal only to the very unsophisticated."

+Kine Weekly wrote: "Its rags-to-riches tale is magnificently staged, but the very fine sets fail to conceal the unevenness of the acting or the ingenuousness of its drama and sentiment. ...The play is incredibly hammy in the first half and, in spite ol the range and splendour or its settings, very nearly borders on burlesque.
+Fortunately, the acting, direction and dialogue improve as the extravagant tale progresses, and towards the finish some genuine wit and excitement are sandwiched between its music and mush."

 Variety said Ostrer "forgot that recent successful mellers leaned on stars for clicks with this 'first independent production.
-He boasts that the team that made his "Wicked Lady" has turned out this picture, but he has no James Mason and no Margaret Lockwood to carry the burden of an ill- written, corny script., Instead, he has comparative newcomers, who unfortunately do not merit leads in an ambitious picture.
+He boasts that the team that made his "Wicked Lady" has turned out this picture, but he has no James Mason and no Margaret Lockwood to carry the burden of an ill-written, corny script, Instead, he has comparative newcomers, who unfortunately do not merit leads in an ambitious picture.
 Its boxoffice prospects are dim.
 It would be a waste to export it to America."

+Historian Alan Wood wrote "it aimed straight at the box-office by repeating the Gainsborough formula of salacity and sadism, but carried both so far that the result became merely silly."

+Leslie Halliwell said: "Unintentionally hilarious copy of the Gainsborough period romances which had been so popular; much criticised because the leading ladies fight a duel with whips, but that's the least of its faults."

 Box office

 The movie was not a financial success and led to Maurice Ostrer quitting the film business for good.
 He cancelled plans to make a film Wild Marriage and dropped eight artists who he had under contract.

 The careers of Leslie Arliss and Beryl Baxter never recovered either.